 “There’re a lot of opportunities out there, and that’s especially true as products and services continue to evolve.
 It gives us the ability to do more and more for an advertiser.
 I love working with such a broad range of clients – the insights that they give me are just so valuable.”

-Those wishing to contact Nicola McLoughlin around television advertising with ITV can connect with her on LinkedIn, or by reaching out to her official email at [email protected]
+Those wishing to contact Nicola McLoughlin about television advertising with ITV can connect with her via email at [email protected]